DeepaNatarajan08/portfolio/README.md

-# Deepa Natarajan – Tech Leadership Portfolio
+# Deepalakshmi Natarajan – Tech Portfolio

 ## About Me
 Senior Technical Lead with 11+ years of experience in software development, system architecture, and project delivery.